-The Colby ordinance defines a small wind energy system as a turbine or tower that produces 100 kilowatts or less energy.
+The Colby ordinance defines a small wind energy system as a customers are, he said, should take turbine or tower that produces 100 kilowatts or less energy.
 Mr. Castle said he thought it should read that people can generate a certain percentage of what they would use in their homes, like 20 percent.